clockbyte/admobadapter/README.md

 ======================

-> We've released! [v1.4.5](https://github.com/clockbyte/admobadapter/releases/tag/v1.4.5)!
-Now you'd use a Builder to build adapter wrappers. (includes changes that could break your actual code, [see](https://github.com/clockbyte/admobadapter/wiki/Cookbook#the-recipe-3-for-a-recyclerview-scrolling-with-express-ads)).
+> We've released! [v1.4.6](https://github.com/clockbyte/admobadapter/releases/tag/v1.4.6)!
+The support of express ads has been dropped, please use banners instead ([see details](https://github.com/clockbyte/admobadapter/issues/105)).

 The reference to the [COOK RECIPES](https://github.com/clockbyte/admobadapter/wiki/Cookbook) for people who are in hurry!